-Before going to the park, I wanted to see the museum of art, even though I knew that there wouldn’t be time to visit it since it was Friday and it would be closed early for the Shabbat.
+Before going there, I wanted to see the museum of art, even though I knew that there wouldn’t be time to visit it since it was Friday and it would be closed early for the Shabbat.
 Even so, the magnificent building that houses the museum was a good enough reason to take the half an hour walk.

 Indeed the building looked like nothing I had seen before.
 There is not a single curve on it.
-It is made from several mostly rectangular and triangular flat concrete surfaces which are divided by small gaps and give the impression that the whole construction is made out of paper.
-Some of these panels have windows and the triangular ones reminded me a bit of Star destroyers—the Imperial warships from Star Wars.
+It is made from several mostly rectangular and triangular flat concrete surfaces which are divided by small gaps, giving the impression that the whole construction is made out of paper.
+Some of these panels have triangular windows; they reminded me Star destroyers—the Imperial warships from Star Wars.

-It was quiet with a person passing here and there so after I fooled around for an hour it was time to go.
-The reason I decided to walk to Hayarkon Park from where I was is a mystery to me until today.
-I didn’t mind the extra hour, it was just that between the museum and the park there are only office buildings, lots of traffic and not any people.
-So walking around there with a camera was rather pointless and I would prefer to have spent that time on the promenade.
+It was quiet, so after I fooled around for an hour it was time to go.
+The reason why I decided to walk to Hayarkon Park from the art museum is a mystery to me until today.
+I didn’t mind the extra hour, it was just that between the museum and the park, there are only office buildings, lots of traffic and not any people.
+So walking around there with a camera was rather pointless and I would had prefered to have spent that time on the promenade.

-When I reached Hayarkon park I had a small problem finding my bearings.
-It is spread on a vast wide area before its width narrows and occupies the banks of Yarkon river on its way to the west and the Mediterranean Sea.
+Finding your bearing around Hayarkon Park can be challenging.
+It is spread on a vast area which gradually narrows and occupying the banks of Yarkon river which flows to the Mediterranean Sea.

-Except for the elaborate gardens there were also extended areas with “wild” vegetation away from the trails where people had picnics or gathered herbs.
-There, Tel Aviv disappeared behind the tall vegetation except for some tall buildings far away into the horizon which gave the park a sense of remoteness.
+Except for the elaborate gardens, there were also extended areas with “wild” vegetation away from the trails where people had picnics or gathered herbs.
+When you’re there, Tel Aviv disappears behind a wall of vegetation and you can only see some tall buildings, far away into the horizon which gives the park a sense of remoteness.

-As I was walking, for a moment I forgot I was in Tel Aviv.
-Lakes, dirt roads, wooden lunch tables and the Yarkon River full of colorful canoes paddling up and down the stream.
-Lots of people were using the numerous sports facilities or were just running.
-There was a mud race sponsored from a known brand that day and most of the runners were covered in mud as they were running from obstacle to obstacle.
+For a moment, I forgot I was in Tel Aviv; lakes, dirt roads, wooden lunch tables and the Yarkon River full of colorful canoes paddling up and down the stream drew a landscape that was more rural than urban.
+Lots of people were using the numerous sports facilities while others just enjoyed a jog.
+There was also a mud race sponsored from a known brand that day.
+It was fun to watch the runners covered in mud as they were running from obstacle to obstacle.

-I have to say that most of the locals seem to follow a very healthy lifestyle.
-Bicycle usage is very widespread, and the number of people running or exercising throughout the city was impressive.
-Families were outside doing activities rather than sitting somewhere and drool over their phones.
+I have to say that most of the locals seem to adopt a very healthy lifestyle.
+Bicycle usage is widespread, and the number of people running or exercising throughout the city was impressive.
+Families were outside, doing activities rather than sitting somewhere and drool over their phones.
 I really liked that.
 I could have spent the whole day in Hayarkon Park and still I wouldn’t manage to see all of it.
-I walked along the river, shooting here and there without stopping anywhere for more than two or three minutes.
+I strolled along the river, mostly shooting and briefly stopping here and there.

-After a couple of hours I reached the seafront near the port.
+Without realizing, a couple of hours had flown by the time I reached the seafront near the port.
 On its north side, was a nice dock laid with thick wooden boards and a white and red carousel in the middle.
-I stopped there in a small food plaza for a quick coffee which was pretty good.
+I stopped in the small food plaza for a quick coffee which was pretty good.

-The promenade was buzzing with people of every age, religion and color who had come for their afternoon stroll.
-From seniors walking slowly up and down to youngsters with their roller blades and skate boards swishing past me.
+The promenade was buzzing with people of every age, religion and color enjoying their afternoon stroll.
+Seniors were walking slowly up and down while youngsters with roller blades and skate boards swished past everyone.
 People playing beach volley and rackets, small outdoor gyms and slackliners, DJ parties and street artists.
+This place is vivid!

 Influences from the US were plain to see everywhere.
-The same familiar vibe from pictures taken at Venice beach with the body builders, the hipsters and the street performers.
-Lots of characters around and the best of all, everybody was cool about having his picture taken.
+You get the same vibe like you do while watching pictures from Venice beach with the body builders, the hipsters and the street performers.
+Lots of characters around and the best of all, everybody is cool about having his picture taken.
 Most didn’t even pay attention to me which was ideal.
-I stuck around musicians a lot and all of them I have to say, were performing above average.
-It was like they had been through an audition before been allowed to play on the beach.
+I hanged around musicians a lot, and all of them,and I have to say all were performing way above average.
+Like the had been auditioned before getting their permit.

-I could see there were slightly different crowds that inhabited every beach.
-Families, party goers, gays, hipsters, surfers doing their thing and beaches that went by names like Gordon, Metzitzim, Banana, Jerusalem and Hilton.
+I could see there were different crowds around every beach.
+Families, party goers, hipsters, and surfers doing their thing on beaches distinctively named Gordon, Metzitzim, Banana, Jerusalem and Hilton.

-The minutes became hours and as the afternoon wore on, it got a soft golden light.
+The minutes became hours and as the afternoon wore on and got a soft golden light.
 The volume of people lessened but there were still hundreds around me at any given moment.
-When I reached Banana beach and Hasan Bek mosque, it was time for me to go back to the hostel.
+When I reached Banana beach and Hasan Bek mosque, it was time for me to call it a day.
 I walked a bit more towards Jaffa and then turned left through Neve Tzedek and its little houses for one last time.

-All in all it was a great day in Tel Aviv.
+All in all I had a great day in Tel Aviv.
 Nothing out of the ordinary but still the kind that sticks in the mind for a long time.
-I definitely have to return to Tel Aviv at least once more.
+I definitely have to return back at least once more.
 I already feel nostalgic as I go through the pictures I shot that day on the beach.